What is Spirulina?

-Spirulina was here at the beginning of time and is one of the earth’s elder species.
+Spirulina was here at the beginning of time and is one of the earth’s older species.
 It floated around in the primordial seas over 3.6 billion years ago when life was just getting started.
-In fact, Spirulina and its cousins are among the origin species which gave rise to all other life forms.
-For example, blue-green algae, like spirulina provided an evolutionary bridge between bacteria and green plants.
+In fact, Spirulina and its cousins are among the original species which gave rise to all other life forms.

 The take home message here, is that Spirulina is a survivor.
 Perhaps, as we go forward to an uncertain future, Spirulina will help us survive too.

 Just like the morphological variation that can be observed in the same species of animals or plants – think of the different races of humankind – Spirulina has different forms depending on where they originate and the conditions under which they are grown.
 The trichomes (multi-celled filaments) can be straight or tightly spiralled and anywhere in between.
 What they all have in common, is their chemical make-up and, by extension, their nutrient profile.

 The Natural Habitat of Spirulina